inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/funding.md

 ## Funders (ROR)

-Funders represent funding public or private bodies and organizations, such as the [European Commission](https://ror.org/00k4n6c32), the [Natinal Institues of Health](https://ror.org/01cwqze88), the [Alfred P. Sloan Foundation](https://ror.org/052csg198), etc. Out-of-the-box we provide support for importing funders from the [ROR](https://ror.org) dataset.
+Funders represent funding public or private bodies and organizations, such as the [European Commission](https://ror.org/00k4n6c32), the [National Institutes of Health](https://ror.org/01cwqze88), the [Alfred P. Sloan Foundation](https://ror.org/052csg198), etc. Out-of-the-box we provide support for importing funders from the [ROR](https://ror.org) dataset.

 !!! info "Why ROR?"